Italia (airship): Causes of crash

-After nearly a century, the causes of the crash of the Italia remain controversial.
+After nearly a century, the causes of the crash of Italia remain controversial.
 The main causes were the severe Arctic climate and the decision to return to base in Spitsbergen in the midst of a worsening gale, rather than to continue across the Pole and attempt a landing in Canada.
 This fact drove meteorologist Finn Malmgren to attempt suicide twice soon after the crash.

 Another factor was the decision to let the airship rise above the cloud layer, causing the expansion of the hydrogen, which triggered automatic valving of the gas.
 Once the engines were restarted, the dirigible descended through the clouds into freezing air again and, either because the automatic valves were jammed open, or because too much hydrogen had already been valved, the airship was too heavy to remain aloft.
 Although the Italian fascist government blamed Nobile for the crash and was the victim of a smear campaign in the press, one criticism, from the master zeppelin commander Hugo Eckener is perhaps justified—that Nobile should never have climbed above the cloud layer in the first place.

 Another possibility is a rupture of one of the gas cells, although this is unlikely as it almost certainly would have been noticed immediately by any of the crew on duty.
 The most recent theory suggests that the outer cover of the airship may have sustained damage during the pre-flight ice removal, when a group of men wearing ice cleats hacked at the airship with pickaxes.
 Felice Trojani, one of the airship engineers, reported in his book that in the years after the crash, he examined eleven different possible causes in detail without coming to any real solution.

-Recent analysis of the historical evidence shows that human fatigue probably played an important role in the crash of the Italia.
-At the time of the crash, Nobile may have been awake for at least 72 hours, i.e., three days; just prior to the crash, Nobile made three command errors of types associated with inadequate sleep.
+Recent analysis of the historical evidence shows that human fatigue probably played an important role in the crash of Italia.
+At the time of the crash, Nobile may have gone for at least 72 hours, i.e., three days without sleep; just prior to the crash, Nobile made three command errors of types associated with inadequate sleep.
 Sleep deprivation impairs aspects of cognitive functioning necessary for commanding flights, especially under such challenging conditions.
-Nobile's failure (or refusal) to choose a second-in-command was the primary reason for his sleep deprivation and may have directly led to the crash of the Italia.
+Nobile's failure (or refusal) to choose a second-in-command was the primary reason for his sleep deprivation and may have directly led to the crash of Italia.

 In 2019, Bruno Zolesi of the Italian national institute of geophysics and volcanology (INGV) "reconstructed the space weather conditions (i.e. the ionospheric conditions, solar physics and geomagnetism) at the time of the shipwreck, to attempt to explain the problems encountered in radio communications."
-The INGV states that the Italia's 9.4 MHz SOS signals "could not, even in undisturbed ionospheric conditions, be heard from the support vessel Città di Milan."
+The INGV states that Italia's 9.4 MHz SOS signals "could not, even in undisturbed ionospheric conditions, be heard from the support vessel Città di Milan."
 Further analysis of geomagnetic data close to the polar region points to a geomagnetic storm in progress at the time of the crash.